aiidateam/aiida-tutorials/binder/README.md

 This Dockerfile is for use with <https://mybinder.org/>.
 The template was initially created using [repo2docker](https://github.com/jupyter/repo2docker).

-To create the docker container locally run:
+To create the docker container locally run in the root folder:

 ```console
 $ docker build --file binder/Dockerfile --tag tutorial-binder:v1 .